dustinpfister/phaser_finger_lakes_reuse/README.md

 # Phaser Finger Lakes Reuse

 This is a game where I am simulating how to work a job at [finger lakes reuse mega center in Ithaca New York](https://ithacareuse.org/).
+This project is still very much in development, so for now much of my focus is on the AI, Game Time System, and many other supporting libs.
+I am not writing all of the code from the ground up though mind you as this project works on top of [Phaser](https://phaser.io/)

+## Number of Players

+In time I would like to make this at least a one player game, if not multiplayer.
+However for now it is very much a zero player game.
+At the time of this writing the game is still very much in a kind of [alpha state](https://en.wikipedia.org/wiki/Software_release_life_cycle), so I do not have a clear idea as to when I will get make the game at least one player.

+### Zero Player Game - R0+

+As of R5 I am just focusing on taking this project in a zero player game direction, like that of [progress quest](https://en.wikipedia.org/wiki/Progress_Quest).
+A game like this is also often known as a [True Idle game](https://www.reddit.com/r/incremental_games/comments/2kfozg/where_are_the_true_idle_games/).
+So in other words a kind of game where there is no human input at all, and thus all progression happens by way of logic that updates the state of AI controlled players.

+### One Player Game – R?+

-The goal here is to make a game that is fun to play, but also practical in the sense that it can be used as a way to help train new [employees](https://ithacareuse.org/staff/), [volunteers](https://ithacareuse.org/volunteer/), and people returning to work via the [reset apprentice program](https://ithacareuse.org/reset/).
-At the time of this writing the game is still very much in a kind of [alpha state](https://en.wikipedia.org/wiki/Software_release_life_cycle), however I do intend to keep working on this until I have something that is worthy of being published.
+Although the direction is going in that of a zero player game I would also like to, at some point, make something that is fun to play but also practical in the sense that it can be used as a way to train new [employees](https://ithacareuse.org/staff/), [volunteers](https://ithacareuse.org/volunteer/), and people returning to work via the [reset program](https://ithacareuse.org/reset/).

-## People Types, Tasks, and Actions \( R4 \)

-As of R4 there are two general people types, workers can customers.
-All of these types have sub types such as shopper, and donator.

-### Workers

-The player takes control of a Worker and can use to prefrom tasks such sorting items in Donation Intake \( DI for short \).
-It is also possible to switch between workers so the player can switch from controling a woker in DI to another worker prefroming some other Task such.

-### Customers
+### Multiplayer – R?+

-There are two major types of Customers, shopers, and donators.
-The names shouls speak for themselfs, but yes donators will drop of items that are to be sorted and priced.
-Shopers will buy an item that has been priced.
+If I ever get there, and of course that is a very big if, I might work on some sever side code, and with that client system changes that will allow for multiplayer.
+As of this writing that is a total pipe dream as it is just me working on this thing.